 Written on February 4th, 2016

-February 2nd was Rheumatoid Awareness Day, and it’s a day you shouldn’t ignore.
-I know there are a multitude of causes deserving recognition and that sometimes it can be tiring to observe every awareness month or day, but I really encourage you to take this as an opportunity to learn a little bit more about RA and what it means — because four years ago my family and I had to learn about it the hard way when my mother was diagnosed.
+February 2nd was Rheumatoid Awareness Day.
+I know there are a multitude of causes deserving recognition and that it can be tiring to observe every awareness event, but I encourage you to take this as an opportunity to learn a little bit more about rheumatoid disease and what it means — because four years ago my family was forced to come to terms with it the hard way when my mother was diagnosed.

-I didn’t even know what RA was before it affected my family directly, and I often wish that I could have maintained that ignorance.
-Facing the reality of this disease can be absolutely terrifying since someone I love so much is dealing with the symptoms and risks everyday, but raising awareness is immensely important.
-The truth is heartbreaking, to say the least, but it’s vital that the world starts to see RA for what it really is.
+I didn’t even know what RD was before it affected my family directly, and I frankly wish I could have maintained that ignorance.
+It’s terrifying to face the reality of this disease when someone I love so much is dealing with the symptoms and risks every day, but no matter how much I hate the truth it’s vital that the world starts to see rheumatoid disease for what it really is.

-Four years ago my mother underwent a surgery to take care of some ovarian cysts she had.
-Nothing too serious – it went well, was as minimally invasive as possible, and none of us were truly concerned about her well being.
-Of course we cared about her pain levels and effective recovery, but we had no doubt that she would be fine.
-We were wrong.
+Four years ago my mom underwent a hysterectomy to take care of some ovarian cysts she had.
+It was nothing too serious; it went well and was as minimally invasive as possible, and my family wasn’t truly concerned about her long-term recovery.
+Taking health for granted, we had no doubt that she would be fine.

 At this time I was a freshman in high school doing my own thing, excited for the opportunities ahead.
 I didn’t understand my mother’s diagnosis — I didn’t understand her tears, her stiffness, the fear that we all felt.
-Over the next years I would come to understand this disease quite well — and I would come to love my mother more fiercely than ever before.
+But over the next years I would come to know this disease quite well — and I would come to love my mother more fiercely than ever before.

-The organs that the body’s immune cells attack include the heart and lungs, and a study conducted by Mayo Clinic reported that rheumatoid arthritis patients are twice as likely to experience silent heart attacks and sudden cardiac deaths.
-This isn’t “just arthritis” and is not the result of the wear and tear of aging – it is a different animal entirely.
+The organs that the body’s immune cells attack include the heart and lungs, and a study conducted by Mayo Clinic reported that rheumatoid disease patients are twice as likely to experience silent heart attacks and sudden cardiac deaths.
+This isn’t “just arthritis” and is not the result of normal aging wear and tear — it is a different animal entirely.

-There is a mistaken perception that RA isn’t a big deal because it is “simply arthritis”, and this misconception has resulted in limited awareness, problems with disability accommodations, issues with clinical care and healthcare reimbursement, and extremely lacking research funding.
-I can tell you from personal experience that RA is much more serious than the word “arthritis” makes it sound.
-It is not a normal part of the aging process.
-It is a vicious disease, and it is a disease that kills.
+The mistaken perception that RD isn’t a big deal because it is “simply arthritis” has resulted in limited awareness, problems with disability accommodations, issues with clinical care and healthcare reimbursement, and an extreme lack of research funding.
+I can tell you from personal experience that RD is much more serious than the word “arthritis” makes it sound.
+It is not a normal part of the aging process — it is a vicious disease, and one that kills.

 We need research because my mom’s diagnosis has doubled her risk of heart disease, and decreased her prospective lifespan by up to twelve years.

-We need a cure because this woman is my mother and I love her more than life.
-She deserves a million things better than this disease, and so do the countless other people affected by it day in and day out.
+We need better treatment because this woman is my mother, and I love her more than life.
+She deserves a million things better than this disease and so do the countless other people affected by it day in and day out.